Nevada Off Grid Laws: An In-Depth Guide

 Off-Grid Water Laws in Nevada

-Considering that it is the driest state in America, it is no surprise that Nevada has very strict laws about off-grid water.
+Considering that it is the driest state in America, it is no surprise that Nevada has stringent laws about off-grid water.

-The biggest obstacle to off-grid living is a law that requires you to connect to the municipal water supply if one is available.
-In addition to this law, water rights are incredibly difficult and expensive to obtain in Nevada.
+The biggest obstacle to off-grid living is a law requiring you to connect to the municipal water supply if available.
+In addition to this law, water rights are complicated and expensive to obtain in Nevada.
 There are even limitations on how you can collect rainwater.

 Who Owns the Water in Nevada?